Sir Alexander Baynham (1459-1524)

 For Westbury on Severn, as well as a land value (£10), Alexander has a goods value (£100) as this is where he lives; he also has “harness for six men”.

-A loan based on the values in the muster was levied by the king in the autumn of 1522.
+A First Loan for the War in France based on the values in the Muster was levied by the king in the autumn of 1522.

 Next, a parliamentary grant of 21st May 1523 imposed a subsidy, also based on the values recorded in the Military Survey, which was intended to raise a total of £800,000 towards the cost of the campaigns in France; it was to be collected annually, for four years.